|B A R E L Y B A D W E B S I T E|

 (This is not a trick question.
 For example, it's not like Canada owns some unheard-of territory in the South Pacific.)

-If your name is Alex and if you are an above-average Americorps volunteer and if you worked for Habitat for Humanity KCMO and if you lost five bucks on this bet, now you know the reason is that the person you bet against just happens to be the person who knows -- better than anyone else on the planet, apparently -- what the answer is.
-(Also, you should probably not want to bet against me on the question whether Buddhism is the most popular religion.)
+If your name is Alex who worked for Habitat for Humanity KCMO and if you lost five bucks on this bet, now you know the reason is that the person you bet against just happens to be the person who knows -- better than anyone else on the planet, apparently -- what the answer is.

 Because this is an extremely multimedia site, you can listen to three noises here -- a one-second buzz, a cute and a cuter.